 (1) delivery of the goods to a person whose receipt was rightful as against the claimant;

 (2) damage to or delay, loss or destruction of the goods for which the bailee is not liable;

-(c) previous sale or other disposition of the goods in lawful enforcement of a lien or on warehouseman’s lawful termination of storage;
+(3) previous sale or other disposition of the goods in lawful enforcement of a lien or on a warehouse's lawful termination of storage;

-(e) a diversion, reconsignment or other disposition pursuant to the provisions of this Article (section 7-303) or tariff regulating such right;
+(5) a diversion, reconsignment or other disposition pursuant to section 7-303;

-(f) release, satisfaction or any other fact affording a personal defense against the claimant;
+(6) release, satisfaction or any other personal defense against the claimant; or

-(2) A person claiming goods covered by a document of title must satisfy the bailee's lien where the bailee so requests or where the bailee is prohibited by law from delivering the goods until the charges are paid.
+(b) A person claiming goods covered by a document of title shall satisfy the bailee's lien if the bailee so requests or if the bailee is prohibited by law from delivering the goods until the charges are paid.

 (c) Unless a person claiming the goods is a person against which the document of title does not confer a right under subsection (a) of section 7-503: